Here are 5 ways to save on regular expenses.

 2. Maintain A Diary On Spending

-Bring on the pen and paper; jot down every dollar that you may spend.
+Bring out the pen and paper, jot down every dollar that you may spend.

 3. Little Savings, Secure Future